noobiept/cs_spot_names/readme.md

 # Build #

-- `tsc -w` : Compile the typescript files.
+- `tsc -w` : Compile the typescript files (for development).
+- `npm install` : Install the build dependencies.
 - `grunt` : Run the build script.